 Breathing Patterns for Stress Reduction

-Some deep breathing exercises are more practical than others.
-For daily stress reduction, or for use at school or in therapy, consider trying these basic techniques.
+Some breathing exercises are more practical than others.
+For daily stress reduction, or for use at school or in therapy, consider adding these basic techniques into your breathing practice.

 - 5 seconds in, 5 seconds out

 - A rate of 6 breaths per minute produces a “resonance” between heart rate and blood pressure, whereby they oscillate inversely from one another.